Valcore7/The-Ultimate-Discord-Bot-For-Gamers/README.md

       - tn = tournament
     - [ ] Stats command
     -
-- [ ] Change the prefix command setup in [index.js](./index.js) to make it more simple and less code.
+- [X] Change the prefix command setup in [index.js](./index.js) to make it more simple and less code.
-  - [ ] change the prefix/command recongizer to be only one _block_ of code instead of two _blocks_ of code
+  - [X] change the prefix/command recongizer to be only one _block_ of code instead of two _blocks_ of code
-  - [ ] remove the ATPREFIX arg from _.env_ and change the code in [index.js](./index.js) to make ATPREFIX a constant that will automatically will set ATPREFIX to your bot's user id that way you won't have to copy and paste your bot's id into your _.env_ file.
+  - [X] remove the ATPREFIX arg from _.env_ and change the code in [index.js](./index.js) to make ATPREFIX a constant that will automatically will set ATPREFIX to your bot's user id that way you won't have to copy and paste your bot's id into your _.env_ file.
 - [ ] Update code to discord.js v12
-- [ ] Update code to discord.js-commando
+  - [ ] Update code to discord.js-commando for discord.js V12
 - [ ] Create a lfg command for fortnite (looking for group)
 - [ ] Create a command that sets up a user's discord server for them (Can be a basic setup, setup for fortnite, setup for all games, etc)
   - [ ] Create the Apex commands (Need to do research)
   - [ ] Create D&D commands (Need to do research)
-- [ ] Release the bot in different forms ie: One only for Fortnite
+- [ ] Release the bot in different forms ie: One only for Fortnite or one only for Apex
 - More things will be added to the TODO list

 # Thanks!